Mildmay Uganda

 Elizabeth Ward

-Mildmay UK provides annual funding for Elizabeth Ward in the paediatric care centre of Mildmay Hospital, Kampala.
-This is the only facility in the region providing high-quality care to children with the most complex cases of HIV-associated health conditions.
+Mildmay UK provides annual funding for Elizabeth Ward at Mildmay Hospital, Kampala.
+For many years, it was the only facility in the region dedicated to providing high-quality care for children with the most complex HIV-related health conditions.

-Elizabeth Ward treats over 500 children a year from underprivileged families who require specialist care.
-Children are admitted to Elizabeth Ward with conditions such as HIV, tuberculosis, meningitis and malaria.
-Care for each child is highly personalised to meet their particular needs, and support is also provided for their families.
+Each year, the ward cares for over 500 patients, including children from underprivileged families who require specialist treatment.
+Patients are admitted with conditions such as HIV, tuberculosis, meningitis, and malaria.
+Care is tailored to each child's specific needs, with additional support provided to their families.

 Universal Child Sponsorship Fund

-Your donations entirely fund the Universal Child Sponsorship Programme.
-Since its introduction in 2002, the Fund has supported 1,964 children and adolescents (876 boys and 1,088 girls) with psychosocial support services including economic empowerment of vulnerable households.
+Since its introduction in 2002, the Universal Child Sponsorship Programme has supported nearly 2,000 children and adolescents with psychosocial support services including economic empowerment of vulnerable households.

 In 2017, Mildmay Uganda replaced individually allocated support for children with the Universal Fund to bring the same healthcare, education and food security benefits more equitably to more children and young people.